ahmedaboulrous/Encryption-Decryption-Algorithms/README.md

 # Encryption-Decryption-Algorithms
-A GUI C++ Qt Application to demonstrate the Encryption and Decryption Algorithms such as Caesar Cipher and Playfair Cipher.
+A GUI C++ Qt Application to demonstrate the Encryption and Decryption Algorithms such as Caesar Cipher, Playfair Cipher and DES Cipher.

 Youtube videos explaining the code
 - Caesar Cipher